noschenk/noschenk.github.io/_posts/2018-12-07-how-to-write-and-publish-a-scientific-paper.md

  ![hourglass]({{ "/assets/hourglass.jpg" | absolute_url }})
  Provide broad orientation about the general research area in the beginning and e.g. state why the content is important, then narrow down on the specific research and in the end, put your findings into a broader context.

+ Have a clear idea in mind about the title, the outline and the background of the audience you are writing for before starting to write, so you will not write in many directions at the same time.

+ Begin **writing while the work is still in progress**.
+Then, everything is fresh in your mind and it is easier to find inconsistencies in the work.
+At this time point it is easier to go back to experimental work.
+If there are coauthors, it is easier to write while they are still available.

 # Chapter 5 - Ethics
 Report well your data, e.g. **outliers** and plan well your experiments.